 - 1 1/4 cups red wine

-- 1 1/2 tablespoons lemon juice
+- 2 tablespoons fresh lemon juice (from 1 lemon)

-- Mint sprigs and/or lemon twists for garnish
+- mint sprigs and/or lemon twists for garnish

-Make simple syrup by combining water and sugar in a saucepan and bring to a simmer, stirring frequently until the sugar has dissolved.
+- Make simple syrup: pour the sugar and water into a small saucepan and bring to a simmer over medium heat, stirring frequently until the sugar has dissolved.

 - Freeze for 4-6 hours or until completely frozen.
-For a water ice-like texture, scrape the mixture gently with a fork every two hours while freezing.
+For a slushie-like texture, scrape the mixture gently with a fork every two hours while freezing.
 For a flakier consistency, leave it be.

-Scoop into a glass and top with a mint sprig and/or a lemon twist.
+- Scoop into a glass and top with a mint sprig and/or a lemon twist.

 Amount Per Serving: Calories: 82Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 6mgCarbohydrates: 7gFiber: 1gSugar: 4gProtein: 0g